vyos/community.vyos.net/README.md

 soupault.conf		Configuration file for the soupault static site generator.
 ```

+## Branches

+This repository has two branches: `main` and `production`.

+The `main` branch serves as a staging environment where all new changes to first.
+It's automatically deployed to the staging.vyos.net domain so that the changes
+can be viewed live.

+The `production` branch is deployed to the real [vyos.net] website.

 ## Contributing

 The fundamental structure of the website is not set in stone yet, so if you want to add a new page